dnywh/cuckoo-clock/README.md

 See also the [companion site](http://github.com/dnywh/cuckoo-clock-site).
 A [GitHub Action](https://github.com/dnywh/cuckoo-clock/blob/main/.github/workflows/sync-birds.yml) syncs bird data and imagery between the two repositories.

+## Features

+### Bird checks

+After looking up which bird is currently active, Cuckoo Clock will check to see if that bird happens to already be rendered to the e-ink display.
+If it is, it'll skip the update.
+This helps unnecessary screen re-renders, which is especially important here given the short lifespan of e-ink displays.

+I've set up `display_state.json` ahead of time to show you how this is structured.
+It assumes the `red-wattlebird` is currently active.
+Simply delete this file if you want to start afresh.
+Otherwise it will quietly be overriden as the clock goes through various birds.

 ## Installation

 ### Prerequisites